-Form N-11 Filers Worksheet (keep for your records) A. Enter the amount from Form N-152, line 11 В. Enter the taxable ordinary income portion of the distribution B. C. Add lines A and B D. Enter the amount, if any, from federal Form 1040, line 4b, which is attributable to any taxable income which could have been reported on federal Form 4972 E. Compare lines C and D. If line C is larger than line D, enter the Hawaii Additional Taxable amount (line C minus line D) here and on your Hawaii Additions Worksheet, line j, on page 37 of the Form N-11 Instructions F. Compare lines C and D. If line C is smaller than line D, enter the Hawaii Nontaxable amount (line D minus line C) here and on your Hawaii Subtractions Worksheet, line n, on page 37 of the Form N-11 Instructions Multiple Recipient Worksheet (keep for your records) A. Enter your percentage of distribution from Form 1099-R, Box 9a A. В. Form N-152, line 33 minus line 36 C. Multiply line A by the amount on line B. Enter the amount here and on Form N-152, line 37.
+Form N-11 Filers Worksheet (keep for yo our records) A. Enter the amount from Form N-152, line 11 A. В. Enter the taxable ordinary income portion of the distribution B C. Add lines A and B. C D. Enter the sum of the amounts, if any, from federal Form 1040, lines 4b and 5b, which are attributable to any taxable income which could have been reported on federal Form 4972 D. E. Compare lines C and D. If line C is larger than line D, enter the Hawaii Additional Taxable amount (line C minus line D) here and on your Hawaii Additions Worksheet , line j, on page 33 of the Form N-11 Instructions.
+F. Compare lines C and D. If line C is smaller than line D, enter the Hawaii Nontaxable amount (line D minus line C) here and on you Hawaii Subtractions Worksheet , line n, on page 33 of the Form N-11 Instructions. ır Multiple Recipient Worksheet (keep for y our records) Α. Enter your percentage of distribution from Form 1099-R, Box 9a A. В. Form N-152, line 33 minus line 36 B C. Multiply line A by the amount on line B. Enter the amount here and on Form N-152, line 37.
 Also, write "MRD" on the dotted line next to the entry space.
 This amount is in place of the amounts originally obtained by completing Step 4.